s-victor/TinyPedal/docs/customization.md

     full_pedal_height
 This is the indicator height when pedal reaches 100% travel, value in pixel.

+    show_average_brake_pressure
+Show average brake pressure changes applied on all wheels, which auto scales with max brake pressure and indicates average amount brake released by ABS on all wheels.
+This option is enabled by default, which replaces game's filtered brake input that cannot show ABS.

     show_ffb_meter
 This enables Force Feedback meter.